Resources

 Fair Trade Resources

-- Fair Trade Flash Presentation (Transfair USA) – A four-minute flash presentation promoting support for fair trade coffee.
+• Fair Trade Flash Presentation (Transfair USA) – Fair Trade Videos: A variety of short videos supporting fair trade

-- Fair Trade Manitoba’s Facebook Group – Stay up to date on local events, ask questions and discuss fair trade issues with others.
+• Fair Trade Manitoba’s Facebook Page – Stay up to date on local events, ask questions and discuss fair trade issues with others.

 Fair Trade websites